NovaesJVO/J-EDA/README.md

 The following literature resources have been implemented, tested, and are available in the EDA:

-* Seven features extractors: Color Layout, Color Structure, Color Story, Edge Histogram, Haralick, Local Binary Pattern, and Scalable Color.
+* Seven features extractors: Color Layout, Color Structure, Dominant Color, Edge Histogram, Haralick, Local Binary Pattern, and Scalable Color.
 <br/>

 * Five distance functions: Bray-Curtis, Canberra, Chebyshev, Euclidean and Manhatan.